 The netinstaller for Debian is the most minimal version you can start out with.
-It's stable, produces a very small OS once done installing is incredibly stable.
+It’s stable, produces a very small OS once done installing is incredibly stable.
 Be aware that Debian by default does not allow non-free software in the main repos, so not all hardware may be supported out of the box.
 An amd64 Debian netinstall is about 1 Gigabyte in size.

-Lubuntu's LXDE desktop environment is made specifically to be usable on systems with low resources.
+Lubuntu’s LXDE desktop environment is made specifically to be usable on systems with low resources.
 A Lubuntu install is about 4½ GB.

-While not as lightweight as Lubuntu, it's lightweight enough to run on most machines.
-It's a little more polished than Lubuntu by default, but this is ofcourse subjective to your tastes.
+While not as lightweight as Lubuntu, it’s lightweight enough to run on most machines.
+It’s a little more polished than Lubuntu by default, but this is ofcourse subjective to your tastes.
 A Xubuntu install is about 5½ GB.

 Debian is often described as the most stable GNU+Linux distribution around.
 The release cycles are incredibly slow, which is a good thing when going for stability in general.
 Before packages hit the stable repositories, they have been thoroughly tested to make sure that they won’t break anything.

 Just as stable as Debian, because it (mostly) pulls from the same sources, Devuan’s distinctiveness comes from their commitment to preserving “init freedom”.
 As such, the primary user-facing changes are the removal of systemd and changing various packages to remove (or replace) systemd dependencies.
 They currently use the classical sysvinit by default.

 Due to their extensive QA testing before pushing new changes, the distro is really stable, yet doesn’t use packages as outdated as Debian stable.

 Every distro can be customized to be Your Special Snowflake™.
 Just pick whatever distribution’s package manager feels best to you, and start customizing everything you want different.